rhafv/Notebook-to-be-graded---rfv/README.md

-# Notebook-to-be-graded---rfv
+# Notebook-to-be-graded-rfv
-This is the first Jupyter notebook that will be graded on the IBM data science certification
+This is the first Jupyter notebook that will be graded on the Course 2, Week 4 of the IBM data science certification.